bakpakin/tiny-ecs/README.md

 be referred to as a Component.

 ### Worlds ###
-Worlds are the outermost containers in Jojo that contain both Systems and Entities.
+Worlds are the outermost containers in tiny-ecs that contain both Systems and Entities.
 In typical use, only one World is used at a time.

 ### Systems ###
-Systems in Jojo describe how to update Entities.
+Systems in tiny-ecs describe how to update Entities.
 Systems select certain Entities using an aspect, and then only update those select Entities.
 Systems have three
 parts: a one-time update function, a per Entity update function, and an Aspect.
 The one-time update function is called once per World update, and the per Entity